freva-org/freva-web/README.md

 python -m pytest -vv tests
 ```

 ## Using GNU `make`:
+Currently the web app needs multiple components to run.
+These are:

+- A java script front end via node.js
+- The freva restAPI.
+- The django web backend.

+Future development aims at replacing the django backend by the freva restAPI.
+Until this this is done the two components have to be deployed together.

 We have created a Makefile that sets up a development version of the web.
 You
 can use:

-- To *setup* / *initialise* the nodejs and django servers use:
+- To *setup* / *initialise* the nodejs, freva restAPI and django servers use:
     ```console
     make setup
     ```
-- To *run* node and django servers use:
+- To *run* node, freva restAPI and django servers use:
     ```console
     make run
     ```